|Nutrition Facts (per serving)|

 Arrange the pork chops over the sauced potatoes and onions.

-Serve and enjoy!
+Serve and enjoy.

 - When browning the pork chops, it is important to let them cook untouched until they have formed a nice crust; if you move them around too much, or flip too early, they won't sear properly.
 Cook for 3 to 5 minutes—without moving them—and then flip to brown the other side.

-- This is the perfect recipe for adding more vegetables, such as carrots and celery, to make into a complete meal.
+- This is the perfect recipe for adding more vegetables, such as carrots and celery, to make it into a complete meal.